pramodrps/pramodrps.github.io/_posts/2024-04-29-five-stages-to-reach-customer.md

 **"Products are not just made by designers, but also re-made by users."**

-### Confirmation Stage:
+### Confirmation Stage

 ![Confirmation Stage](/assets/images/confirmation5.jpeg)

 At this stage, customers want to make sure they made the right decision by adopting the product.
 If they hear conflicting opinions, they might start to doubt their choice.
 Most people feel uncomfortable when they're not consistent with what they think and do.
 This feeling is called dissonance.
 To get rid of it, they might:

 - Search for more information about the product to feel reassured.
 - Change their mind if they realize they didn't fully understand the benefits initially.